ShoutToMe/stm-sdk-android/setup.md

 2. Location (Optional)

 ### Record Audio
 Being that Shout to Me is an audio-based platform, this permission is considered required.
 Launching the recording overlay without the permission will result in a failure response indicating that the record audio permission is denied.
-Here is an example of one way to check for this permission and requesting it if not granted:

 ```java
 if (ContextCompat.checkSelfPermission(this, Manifest.permission.RECORD_AUDIO) != PackageManager.PERMISSION_GRANTED) {